micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/Micro_XRCE-DDS/index.md

 ### Multi-Transport Support

-In contrast to other IoT middleware such as MQTT and CoaP which work over only a particular transport layer, XRCE support multiple transport protocol natively.
+In contrast to other IoT middleware such as MQTT and CoaP, which work over only a particular transport layer, XRCE support multiple transport protocol natively.
 In particular, the latest version of Micro XRCE-DDS support: **UDP**, **TCP** and a custom **Serial** transport protocol.

 Apart from this, Micro XRCE-DDS has a transport interface for both Agent and Client which allows to implement custom transport in an straight-forward manner.